oguzhan-yilmaz/balcony/docs/development/custom-resource-nodes.md

 Balcony will first collect the `Relation`s, and will call the related operations.
 The data returned from the related operations will be passed to this function.

-This is the main function
+This is the main function that's going to generate the api parameters.
+When this function is run, it'll call:

+- a. `generate_jmespath_selector_from_relations()`
+- b. `complement_api_parameters_list()`
+  functions.
+So if you were to override this function, a. or b. functions wouldn't be called.

 ```python
 def generate_api_parameters_from_operation_data(